 From your child having a bad night’s sleep, to the family dog dying, Shannon says it’s important to communicate anything that may be unsettling your little ones with their teachers.
 “It might affect their interactions with others, the child may be more tired or hungry and we can meet their needs better if we know exactly what’s going on,” she says.

-Also, while it may be hard to share certain painful things, like parents separating, Shannon says doing so will help your child’s teacher be there for them.
+Also, while it may be hard to share certain painful things, like parents separating, Shannon says doing so will help your child’s educator be there for them.
 “Children need people around them, not just their family, to help them process their feelings,” she explains.

 3. Yes, we will soothe them when you leave

-There’s nothing more heartbreaking than leaving your child upset at drop off time, but Shannon says educators work hard to build their relationship with our children.
+There’s nothing more heartbreaking than leaving your child upset at drop-off time, but Shannon says educators work hard to build their relationship with our children.
 “Connection is really important,” she says, explaining that getting to know each child and talking to their parents about how to help them settle, helps them put strategies in place to make them feel more at ease.

 While it may be tempting to slip out of your child’s room when she’s happily playing to avoid the goodbye tears, Shannon advises we always say goodbye, and tell our child we’ll be coming back for them. ”This allows educators to help children develop coping skills with these more difficult emotions,” she says.